GM Business Card™ Review

 Generous earnings in popular spending categories, like 3% back at restaurants and gas stations

-- Get $750 in Bonus Earnings towards the purchase or lease of eligible, new GM vehicles after you spend $5,000 on purchases in your first 5 months from account opening.*
+- Get $750 in Bonus Earnings towards the purchase or lease of an eligible, new GM vehicle after you spend $5,000 on purchases in your first 5 months

-- 5% in Earnings on GM dealership parts, accessories or service purchases.*
+- 5% in Earnings on eligible GM dealership parts, accessories or service purchases

-- 3% in Earnings on purchases at gas stations, restaurants and office supply stores, and 1% on purchases everywhere else.*
+- 3% in Earnings on purchases at gas stations, restaurants and office supply stores, and 1% on all other purchases

 The GM Business Card™ is quite a niche specimen in the business credit card space, and it’s not a good fit for the average consumer.